DavidBakerEffendi/palestine-israel-twitter/README.md

 ## Getting Started

 All `pip` requirements are found in `requirements.txt`.
-GeckoDriver needs to be installed for webœscraping websites that use JavaScript.
+GeckoDriver needs to be installed for web scraping websites that use JavaScript.

 ## Structure